In an increasingly competitive job market, now more than ever it’s important to promote your employer brand to candidates.

 • What are you trying to achieve: increased awareness, a larger or different talent pool, or immediate vacancies?

-• What value can you offer them as an employer?
+• What value can you offer as an employer?